DariaSerb/Daria/README.md

 # Daria
-Thir repo for Daria's code
+This repo for Daria's code
+Simple edition